 - Moisturizers need to be applied regularly for best effect, and not just during flare-ups

 - After showering or bathing, when the skin is still moist, is the best time for moisturizing as the skin absorbs the compounds best during this time

 Eczema Management Needs to be Built into your Lifestyle

-Eczema management consists largely of moisturizing regularly, and avoiding environmental factors that trigger flare-ups.
+Eczema management consists largely of moisturizing regularly and avoiding environmental factors that trigger flare-ups.
 Flare-ups cause the skin to dry up in the affected area, and symptoms quickly become worse as a result.
 When flare-ups occur, even in those with mild eczema, it can cause significant discomfort and frustration.
-Luckily, eczema flares occur in response to largely predictable environmental triggers, and thus can be prevented or mitigated.
-While the exact triggers will vary depending on the individual, they tend to be consistent.
-It is important that patients avoid triggers that worsen their eczema as much as possible.
+Luckily, eczema flares arise in response to predictable environmental triggers and thus can be prevented or mitigated.
+While the specific triggers will vary depending on the individual, they tend to be consistent.
+It is essential that patients avoid triggers that worsen their eczema as much as possible.